Creator Of The Stars Of Night

 Words: Anonymous 7th Century Latin Hymn, “Ambrosian.”

-See Conditor alme siderum, the main page for this family of hymns.
+See Conditor alme siderum, with notes, the main page for this family of hymns.

 Translated by Rev. John Mason Neale.

 Source: Rev. John Mason Neale and Rev. Thomas Helmore, eds., Hymnal Noted, Part I. (London: Novello & Co., 1852), Part II (London: Novello & Co., 1856), #10 (Complete Edition #28), pp. 33-34.